chipcullen/chipcullen_com_hugo/content/post/books-i-read-in-2018.md

 A number of these books were introduced to me by [PBS's The Great American Read](https://www.pbs.org/the-great-american-read/home/) - and I'm really grateful to have been recommended them.

-Three of these books were recommended by [Scott Tolinski on the Syntax podcast](https://syntax.fm/) - so, thank for the great recommendations!
+Three of these books were recommended by [Scott Tolinski on the Syntax podcast](https://syntax.fm/) - so, thank you to him for the great recommendations!

 Also - _most_ of my reading is done via audiobook.
 I have really come to love audibooks as they fit into my life, and make tackling very long books not intimidating.